ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 The decomposition of work across thread blocks is identical to the scalar csr format.
 Moreover, the sparse dot products are also performed in scalar fashion.
 The key distinction between this kernel and the scalar CSR kernel is that the matrix is accessed in a coalesced manner.
-The padding in the data stucture enables us to write code without costly conditionals in the sparse dot product implementation.
+The padding in the data structure enables us to write code without costly conditionals in the sparse dot product implementation.

 See the following [sample](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/ellpack.cpp)